Gamer-Guy12/os/README.md

 This one either returns null or allocates a page (no blocking other than spinlock)

-Get a page with properties:
+Get a page with properties (also returns virtual instead of physical address): alloc_page free_page
-alloc_page
-free_page